processone/rtb/README.md

 ## General parameters

-These group of parameters are common for all scenarios.
+This group of parameters are common for all scenarios.

 ### Mandatory parameters